Fisher2911/Fisher2911/README.md

-If you would like support for any of my projects, please join my [discord](https://discord.gg/zJQbHXYGWy).
+If you would like support for any of my Minecraft projects, please join my [discord](https://discord.gg/zJQbHXYGWy).

 If it's for something else or something more specific, you can message me on discord, my username is Fisher2911.